Tetanus

 Wound care

-All patients with deep or contaminated wounds and major tissue damage must have a surgeon debride and carefully clean the wound area.
+In the event of deep or contaminated wounds and major tissue damage, a surgeon must carefully clean the wound area and remove any damaged tissue.
 This prevents the pathogens from multiplying and toxins being produced.

 Antibiotics

-Although antibiotics cannot fight against pathogenic toxins, they can prevent toxin-producing bacteria from multiplying further.
-This is why doctors also prescribe an antibiotic such as metronidazole.
+Although antibiotics cannot fight the pathogenic toxins, they can prevent toxin-producing bacteria from multiplying further.
+Patients are therefore administered an antibiotic such as metronidazole.

 Intensive care

-If patients already have symptoms of tetanus, doctors monitor vital functions such as breathing and circulation in an intensive care unit.
-In order to avoid spasms, they are placed in an environment with as little irritation as possible and are given muscle-relaxing medication.
+If symptoms of tetanus are already apparent, doctors monitor vital functions such as breathing and circulation in an intensive care unit.
+In order to avoid spasms, people with tetanus are placed in an environment with as little irritation as possible and given muscle-relaxing medication.

 As at: